wb-gs507938/mysql/intl.en-US/Quick Start for PostgreSQL/Read/write the external data files using oss_fdw.md

     -   All files \(excluding subfolders and files in subfolders\) in the virtual directory indicated by dir are matched and imported to a database.

+-   prefix: Prefix of the path of the data file.
+Regular expressions are not supported.
+You can set only one of the these parameters: prefix, filepath, and dir.
 -   format: File format, which can only be CSV currently.

 -   encoding: File data encoding format.
 Support the common PostgreSQL encoding formats, such as UTF-8.